stekorb/LBC-Assessment/README.md

 1. All users are already registered on the database.
 They all have the password ```123456``` for simplicity of testing.
 2. There's a default administrator user with credentials ```admin@workflow.com``` and password ```admin```
-3. If for some reason the database is cleared or deleted, run the following commands in order:
+3. If for some reason the database is cleared or deleted, run the following commands in the PMC (Package Manager Console) in order:

       ```dotnet ef migrations add InitialCreate --project VacationManager```